 Types and sizes of mattress

 First of all, you need to have a durable frame and foundation in your bed so that it can easily carry your and your partner’s weight, even when you two are in action.
 Having strong central support more than what a twin mattress can provide is essential.
 As per the size goes, it should be wide enough to accommodate two members comfortably.
 A 60-inch queen size bed is a standard choice.
-However, if you want to lay your hand on the best option, then it should be King size that generally measures up to 76-inch wide and 80-inch long.
+However, if you want to lay your hand on the best option, it should be King size that generally measures up to 76-inch wide and 80-inch long.
 Some couples opt for full XL choices also, but they face a problem with their narrow width.
+You may also want to consider a mattress designed to prevent hot sleeping if you will be sharing it with your partner.

 Characteristics of mattress